 Feeding

 When planted in the ground liquid feed every month with Aquaticus Garden Booster,, this encourages root growth and increases the microbial activity in the soil.
 Monthly applications of Kings Sheep Pellets and a side dressing of Nature’s Organic fertiliser will help with soil conditioning and plant health.
-If planted into a containers feed with Kings Liquid Fast Food
+If planted into a container, feed with Kings Liquid Fast Food

 Protecting

-Protect young plants from Slugs and Snails by applying Quash.
+Protect young plants from slugs and snails by applying Quash.
 Re-apply after rain.

 Mulching